cptfares/cptfares/README.md

 ## I'm a frontend developer, ui/ux desginer and IT student!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I just launched my first course: smart container!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning flutter
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other senior developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to draw and play guitar / drums

 ### Connect with me: